Aller au contenu principal

 • 🎧405 useful phrases, sorted by situation

-• 📖11 chapters + 50 bonus phrases, in the order you'll live them on the ground
+• 📖11 chapters + 50 bonus phrases, in the order you'll actually run into them on the ground

 • 🎬11 videos from Elisabeth, one per chapter